 This year, the 32th Benelux Conference on Artificial Intelligence and the 29th Belgian Dutch Conference on Machine Learning (BNAIC/BENELEARN 2020) are organized as a joint conference by Leiden University, under the auspices of the Benelux Association for Artificial Intelligence (BNVKI) and the Dutch Research School for Information and Knowledge Systems (SIKS).

-BNAIC/BENELEARN 2020 will be held at CORPUS, Leiden, the Netherlands, as a two-day event: from Thursday 19 to Friday 20 November, 2020.
+BNAIC/BENELEARN 2020 will be held online, as a two-day event: from Thursday 19 to Friday 20 November, 2020.
 BNAIC/ BENELEARN 2020 will include invited speakers, research presentations, posters and demonstrations.
 The two-day conference will provide ample opportunity for interaction between academics and businesses: academics are also encouraged to join the business sessions, and vice versa.
-We are monitoring the situation of the Corona Crisis.
-According to the current plans shared by the government, the conference can take place in physical format.
-We aim to also stream some activities, to accommodate those who cannot join in person.

 Researchers are invited to submit unpublished original research on all aspects of Artificial Intelligence and Machine Learning.
 Additionally, high-quality research results already published at international AI/ML conferences or in AI/ML journals are also welcome.
 Four types of submissions are invited: